dotnet-foundation/wg-outreach/README.md

 ## Joining the Committee & Meetings

 The Outreach Committee currently meets for one hour on the **2nd Monday of every month at 4:00 pm ET**.
-Meetings are held on Microsoft Teams.
+Meetings are held on Discord.
 If you are passionate about Community Outreach and .NET Advocacy, we would love to hear from you!

 To join the committee:
 - Join the [.NET Foundation Discord](https://discord.gg/tvYjX73wUW)